 Many people know the five human senses: sight, sound, touch, smell and taste.
 However, few have heard about what is widely considered our sixth processing sense: the vestibular sense.
 This sense controls our visual-motor coordination.
 The vestibular system constantly provides our brains with information regarding head position and movement, the effects of gravity on our body, and our experiences of acceleration or deceleration.

 This vestibular sensory input controls much of our physical function, including:

 - Behavior and impulsivity

 The vestibular organ is located within the inner ear, deep inside the skull.
 It communicates with the brain to send signals to the eyes, as well as down the spinal cord to the arms and legs.
 As you can imagine, this means that our vestibular system helps us maintain balance, posture, coordination, and productive movement.
-Most noteworthy, many people are surprised to learn that our vestibular senses can also affect our ability to pay attention, control our behaviors, and manage impulsivity.
+Many people are surprised to learn that our vestibular senses can also affect our ability to pay attention, control our behaviors, and manage impulsivity.